 When to be a dual agent

 The ability to represent both sides of a real estate transaction is not legal in all provinces and states.
 For that reason, it’s essential to first determine whether or not an agent can act as a dual agent.
-For instance, as of June 15, 2018, dual agency will be banned from virtually all residential real estate transactions in British Columbia.
-While B.C. is currently the only province to introduce a ban on multiple representation, there are discussions that Ontario may follow suit.
+For instance, as of June 15, 2018, the dual agency will be banned from virtually all residential real estate transactions in British Columbia.
+While B.C. is currently the only province to introduce a ban on multiple representations, there are discussions that Ontario may follow suit.

 In transactions where the Realtor simply facilitates the exchange of documents, then opting for dual agency may help simplify and speed up the transaction.
 For example, in a commercial real estate sale where both the buyer and seller have their own legal representation, then the Realtor’s role may be more transactional.
 Another example is when a buyer and seller have struck up a deal and already negotiated the terms, price, and conditions and all that’s required is someone to oversee the paperwork.
 (Hint: This is also a case where you may want to ask for a lower commission since so much of the deal is already ironed out.)